pajasthecat/gothenburg-distress-index/README.md

 The composite indicator consist of the following indicators:

-- Let $I$ be the median income indicator.
+- Let $I$ be the income quintile of the median income compared to the other areas.
 - Let $U$ be the unemployment indicator.
 - Let $E$ be the upper secondary education ineligibility indicator.